Book an Appointment at SpeechEase Burnaby - South Burnaby Clinic

 Speech Language Pathology Assistant

-Marlinda is an undergraduate student at the University of British Columbia, currently completing a major in Speech Sciences.
-After graduation, Marlinda intends to obtain a master’s degree in Speech-Language Pathology and work as a paediatric speech language pathologist.
+Marlinda is a graduate student at the University of British Columbia, currently completing her Master of Science in Speech-Language Pathology.
+After graduation, Marlinda intends to work as a pediatric speech-language pathologist.

-Marlinda chose the career path of paediatric speech language pathology because of the positive impact it can have on children and their families.
-She is excited to work in this amazing field and help improve children’s communication abilities through play, conversations, and friendly relationships.
+Marlinda chose this career because of the meaningful impact it can have on children and their families.
+She admires children’s imagination and sincerity, and enjoys supporting their communication development through play, reading, and conversations.

-Speech Language Pathology Assistant Marlinda is an undergraduate student at the University of Br...
+Speech Language Pathology Assistant Marlinda is a graduate student at the University of British ...
 Read More

 Celine Schuck